Contact

 Carleton University

-C-url hosted its inaugural symposium and workshop, Fluid Infrastructures, on March 3-4, 2017.
+C-url hosted its first symposium and workshop, Fluid Infrastructures, in 2017.
 With assistance from partners in the National Capital Commission and the help of visiting designers and researchers, students investigated Ottawa’s past and present relationship to its river through tours, lectures, discussions, and design workshops.
 In 2018, the second c-url symposium, Working Waterfronts // Freshwater Fictions, brought together international students and experts to envision urban waterfront redevelopment around the issues of infrastructure, environment, and equity.
-The Carleton Urban Research Lab continues to engage in work based on ethically grounded knowledge and collaborative research and design projects.
+For almost a decade, the Carleton Urban Research Lab was able to engage in work based on ethically grounded knowledge and collaborative research and design projects.

 Baljot Jagdev | Research Fellow